1. Bucks County Ale Trail

 10. BV Brew Scene

 Chester County’s Brandywine Valley is home to more than 20 amazing craft brewing companies, from large-scale Victory Brewing to the pint-sized Locust Lane Brewery – a labor of love by three former Penn State fraternity brothers.
 Each brew team is unique with distinct focus, personality, and, of course, flavor.
-The BV Brew Scene website is a valuable source to find brewers, events, accommodations, and more.
+The BV Brew Scene website is a valuable source to find brewers, events, and accommodations.
 New brewers are on the horizon as well; stay tuned to this growing story in the Brandywine Valley.

 11. Susquehanna Ale Trail